bhargavachary/bhargavachary.github.io/_posts/2024-08-29-rethinking-education-for-the-millenials.md

 ## The Homeschooling Philosophy

-Even at a young age, children like Divisha exhibit curiosity and a natural inclination to explore the world around them.
+Even at a young age children exhibit curiosity and a natural inclination to explore the world around them.
 Homeschooling offers a way to nurture this innate curiosity by tailoring education to a child's unique needs and interests.
 Unlike the traditional education system, which often emphasizes rote memorization and standardized testing, homeschooling allows for a more holistic approach.
 It integrates subjects through hands-on activities and play-based learning that naturally spark curiosity and engagement.
 The freedom to learn at her own pace and delve into areas of interest can become the cornerstone of Divisha's early education.

 ## Embracing the Slow Movement: The Importance of Slow Living